ystu/AI_Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Search every box whose length is 2.
-Next, find the intersection of peers and remove digits includes in twins
+A:
+Naked twins as a strategy to reduce the number of possibilities.
+There are two steps below:
+1. For each two digits box, find their peers which has the same number in box
+2. Eliminate two digits from the intersection of the twins.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?